-local Execution: (--x)
+local Execution: (-x)

 Push the local's value, x, onto the stack.
-The local's value is initialized as described in 13.3.3 Processing locals and may be changed by preceding the local's name with T0.
+The local's value is initialized as described in 13.3.3 Processing locals and may be changed by preceding the local's name with TO.
 An ambiguous condition exists when local is executed while in interpretation state.

-Note: This word does not have special compilation semantics in the usual sense because it provides access to a system capability for use by other user-defined words that do have them.
-However, the locals facility as a whole and the sequence of messages passed defines specific usage rules with semantic implications that are described in detail in section 13.3.3 Processing locals.

-Note: This word is not intended for direct use in a definition to declare that definition's locals.
+- Note: This word does not have special compilation semantics in the usual sense because it provides access to a system capability for use by other user-defined words that do have them.
+However, the locals facility as a whole and the sequence of messages passed defines specific usage rules with semantic implications that are described in detail in section 13.3.3 Processing locals. - Note: This word is not intended for direct use in a definition to declare that definition's locals.
 It is instead used by system or user compiling words.
 These compiling words in turn define their own syntax, and may be used directly in definitions to declare locals.
-In this context, the syntax for (LOCAL) is defined in terms of a sequence of compile-time messages and is described in detail in section 13.3.3 Processing locals.

-Note: The Locals word set modifies the syntax and semantics of 6.2.2295 TO as defined in the Core Extensions word set.
+In this context, the syntax for (LOCAL) is defined in terms of a sequence of compile-time messages and is described in detail in section 13.3.3 Processing locals. - Note: The Locals word set modifies the syntax and semantics of 6.2.2295 TO as defined in the Core Extensions word set.

-13.6.1.2295 TO LOCAL
+TO local Run -time: ((x -) -------------- ---------- ------------ --- ---

+Associate the value x with the local value local.

+See: 3.4 The Forth text interpreter and 6.2.2295 TO.
-Extend the semantics of 6.2.2295 TO to be:

-Interpretation: $(x "\langle spaces \rangle name" --)$

-Skip leading spaces and parse name delimited by a space.
-Store x in name.
-An ambiguous condition exists if name was not defined by VALUE.

-Skip leading spaces and parse name delimited by a space.
-Append the run-time semantics given below to the current definition.
-An ambiguous condition exists if name was not defined by either VALUE or (LOCAL).

-Store x in name.

-Note: An ambiguous condition exists if either POSTPONE or [COMPILE] is applied to
+13.6.1.2295 TO LOCAI Extend the semantics of 6.2.2295 TO to be: x:to Interpretation: $(x :: \langle spaces \rangle name" -)$ Skip leading spaces and parse name delimited by a space.
+Store x in name .
+A ambiguous condition exists if name was not defined by VALUE . Ħ Compilation: ("{spaces}name" -) Skip leading spaces and parse name delimited by a space.
+Append the run-time semantic given below to the current definition.
+An ambiguous condition exists if name was not defined by either VALUE or (LOCAL) .
+Run-time: (x -) Store x in name.
+Note: -An ambiguous condition exists if either POSTPONE or [COMPILE] is applied to TO . - v to

-See: 3.4.1 Parsing, 6.2.2295 TO, 6.2.2405 VALUE, 13.6.1.0086 (LOCAL).
+See: 3.4.1 Parsing, -6.2.2295 TO, 6.2.2405 VALUE, 13.6.1.0086 (LOCAL).